Rensvandeschoot/software-overview-machine-learning-for-screening-text/README.md

 The table below provides a quick overview of the software.
 The following properties are evaluated:

--	Is the software [open-source](https://opensource.org/osd) (provide a link to the source code)?
+-	Is the software [open-source](https://opensource.org/osd) (provide a :link: to the source code)?
 -	Is the software published in a scientific article (provide a [DOI](https://www.doi.org/))?
--	Is documentation or a manual available (give a hyperlink)?
+-	Is documentation or a manual available (give a :link:)?
 -	What type of machine learning is applied in the software (choose from active, passive, unsupervised)? – more details are compared in the table about the ML-properties
 -	Is the user in control of which model to use (yes, no, and add a `+` if users can add their own models)?